About

 Instructions:

-2 – 3 tbsp coconut oil, ½ onion, 4 garlic cloves, 1 inch ginger
+2 – 3 tbsp coconut oil, ½ yellow onion

-• Add curry powder, chili powder/cayenne pepper, paprika, cinnamon, curry leaves and mix to combine.
+• Add curry powder, chili powder / cayenne pepper, paprika, cinnamon, curry leaves, and mix to combine.
 Cook for a few minutes until you start to smell the spices.

-• Lower the heat, and let it simmer with the lid closed, for 15 – 20 minutes, stirring occasionally.
-Season with salt to taste.
-The chicken should be completely cooked by this point.
-Taste the curry and season to taste if needed.
+• Taste the curry and season with more salt to taste if needed.
 You can add the rest of the sugar or more salt, or vinegar to your taste.
-Remember that curries can be adjusted to your taste!
+Remember that curries can easily be adjusted to your taste!

 • Turn off the heat and let the chicken cool down slightly.
 Serve with rice or roti.

 NOTE 1 – if you want a less spicy curry, you can reduce the cayenne pepper to 1/4 – 1/2 tsp.
 If you like an extra spicy curry, you can add up to 2 tsp of cayenne pepper.
-We like it very spicy, and add upto 2 – 3 tsp of cayenne pepper / Kashmiri chili.
+We like it very spicy, and add up to 2 – 3 tsp of cayenne pepper / Kashmiri chili.
 Do NOT use Mexican chili powder for this curry.
 You should be able to find regular chili powder or Kashmiri chili at any Asian grocery store.

 NOTE 2 – you can replace the 1/2 cup of coconut milk with water.
 If you’re not adding coconut milk, this chicken curry will be spicier.
 The coconut milk softens the heat.